atomicpages/table-utils/packages/sticky-column/README.md

 ## Performance

-The algorithm used is relatively fast because the algorithm works with _contiguous_ columns; however, the main drawback is applying
+The algorithm used is relatively fast because the algorithm works with _contiguous_ columns; however, as tables grow large, there will be a slowdown when computing the width of cells.
+To help with performance of large tables, DOM reads and writes are batched.

+## Limitations

+Currently there's no support for virtualized tables.